UST-QuAntiL/forest-service/README.md

 # forest-service

-This service takes a PyQuil or Quil implementation as data or via an URL and returns either its depth, width and the transpiled Quil String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.
+This service takes a PyQuil or Quil implementation as data or via an URL and returns either its depth, multi-qubit-gate depth, number of gates, number of multi-qubit gates, width, and the transpiled Quil String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)